TAbdiukov/extract/JAR.md

 The guide assumes that the JAR file exists in one piece, which is almost often the case.
 However, hypothetically, it can be split in its internal filesystem, especially if JAR file is not embedded from factory.
 However, such a case was never observed, and this would be a pretty complex behavior for low-power devices.

-*Note: Guide assumes Windows as a main operating system*
+*Note: Guide assumes Windows as a main operating system.*

 # Prerequisites